ROWAN UNIVERSITY POLICY

 6. Special events open to the public (alumni, etc.) in which a fee is collected from participants of the specific event to cover these expenditures.

 7. Recognition/appreciation events for a visiting speaker.
-The number of University personnel participating should be reasonable.
+The number of university personnel participating should be reasonable.

 8. Expenses for retreats as defined in this policy.